 The Northerners, one would imagine, are a rather stereotypical representation of people from the north of England; hardy, steadfast and humourless folk who tend to view southerners with a degree of suspicion.

 Further north, the Free Folk appear to be the fantasy equivalent of Scottish tribes during the Roman era.
 Separated from ‘civilisation’ by a formidable wall that essentially marks the end of the known world.
 They’re tougher than coffin nails and have a penchant for violence and petty disputes.

 As a Scotsman, I would argue that both of the aforementioned cultural groups take a large pinch of inspiration from Scots.

 Scottish history is rich, vibrant and littered with colourful tales of bravery, deceit, violence and lust.
-It is no surprise that George RR Martin drew inspiration from it.
-There are many tales from Scotland’s past that aren’t immortalised in fantasy fiction, however, yet they are every bit as brutal and harrowing.
+It’s no surprise that George RR Martin drew inspiration from it.
+There are many tales from Scotland’s past that aren’t immortalised in fantasy fiction, however, but are every bit as brutal and harrowing.

 Let’s explore some of Scotland’s darkest historical events.

 Perhaps one of the most notable events in Scottish history, the Black Dinner ranks among the darkest; one which involved the murder of two noblemen no older than 16.

 Upon his father’s death, King James II ascended to the throne of Scotland.
 The newly ordained king, however, was still a child and throughout his formative years Scotland’s noblemen manoeuvred and backstabbed for a place at his ear.